An Update From The Writer's Cave

 From the moment we started sharing stories of our adventures, many people suggested we write a book.
 At first, we laughed at the idea.
 But, we have become persuaded.
 Why?
 Three good reasons:

 First, we are convinced that sharing unique stories of inspiring workplaces will inspire change in the way others work.
-Until now, we have used the blog, media articles, talks, workshops, and consultancy to share these stories and to increase our impact.
+Until now, we have used the talks, workshops, and consultancy to share these stories and to increase our impact.
 The book adds another way to communicate what we have learned, and to an even broader audience.

 Second, a book forces us to summarize, condense, and clarify our findings.
 It allows for a clearer overview of the trends, do’s and don’ts, best practices and myths we discovered.